pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/getting-started/accessibility.md

 ## Overview and Limitations

-The overall accessibility of any project built with Bootstrap depends in large part on the author's markup, additional styling, and scripting they've included.
+The overall accessibility of any project built with Bootstrap depends in large part on the author's markup, additional styling, and scripting they've _includesd.
 However, provided that these have been implemented correctly, it should be perfectly possible to create websites and applications with Bootstrap that fulfill [<abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0](https://www.w3.org/TR/WCAG20/) (A/AA/AAA), [Section 508](https://www.section508.gov/) and similar accessibility standards and requirements.

 ### Structural markup